 City staff meets with public officials, City departments, HATC, residents, and agencies to develop strategies for how best to invest grant funding to address discuss priority community needs.
-Staff met with the Citizens Advisory Committee, which acts as a liaison between the public, and the City Council concerning community needs.
-Also, City Staff met with the Disability Advocacy Committee, to be advised on the needs of disabled persons in the community.
-A focus group was held with the City's Community Housing Development Organization (CHDO), Self-Help Enterprises, which has, in the past and present, worked collaboratively with the City of Visalia to increase the City's supply of affordable housing.
+Staff met with the Citizens Advisory Committee (CAC), which acts as a liaison between the public, and the City Council concerning community needs.
+The Disability Advocacy Committee (DAC) has now become a part of the CAC.
+Therefore, City Staff has also met with the members of the DAC through meetings held with the CAC, to be advised on the needs of disabled persons in the community.